MileHacker Logo

 Visual Impairments

-Signage in Wuwei mainly appears in Chinese, with some English at major tourist attractions.
+Signage in Wuwei mainly shows up in Chinese, along with some English at major tourist attractions.

 Support & Information

-• Research specific hotels or attractions directly to verify their features.
+• Research specific hotels or attractions directly to check their features.

 Hearing Impairments